Show All Answers

 Click HERE for additional information on Ordinance Amendments and their review process.

 A Rezoning request is a method of changing the zoning classification of a property to a different zoning classification.
 For example, residentially-zoned property may need to be rezoned in order to permit commercial activity.
 Rezoning requests are reviewed by the Planning Board and Council.

 Click HERE for additional information on Rezoning requests and their review process.

-Excluded Subdivisions are divided in to two categories, Subdivision Exemptions and Expedited Subdivisions.
-All Excluded Subdivisions are reviewed by Planning Staff.
+The types of subdivisions that are excluded from an in-depth approval process are divided in to two categories, Subdivision Exemptions and Expedited Subdivisions.
+All subdivisions are reviewed by Planning Staff.